Charles Rice - President & CEO, Entergy New Orleans, Inc.

 He is a member of the Alabama and Louisiana State Bar Associations, the American Bar Association, the New Orleans Bar Association, the National Bar Association and the Omega Psi Phi fraternity.
 He received the Loyola University School of Law Distinguished Moot Court Alumni Award in 2004.
 New Orleans City Business magazine also recognized Rice as a member of the Power Generation in 2003 and as a “Leader in Law” in 2008.

-In addition to serving on the visiting committee of the Loyola University School of Law and on the president’s council for the University of New Orleans, he is a member of the Business Council of New Orleans executive committee, and serves on the boards of the Greater New Orleans Foundation, Audubon Institute, Kingsley House, United Negro College Fund Louisiana Leadership Council, University Medical Center, and as president of the Boy Scouts of America’s Southeast Louisiana Council.
+In addition to serving on the visiting committee of the Loyola University School of Law and on the president’s council for the University of New Orleans, he is a member of the Business Council of New Orleans executive committee, and serves on the boards of the Greater New Orleans Foundation, Audubon Institute, Dillard University, United Negro College Fund Louisiana Leadership Council, Board of Visitors for the Howard University School of Business, University Medical Center, and as president of the Boy Scouts of America’s Southeast Louisiana Council.
 The mayor of New Orleans also appointed Rice to the NOLA Business Alliance board, the city’s first-ever public-private partnership for economic development.